Combining CMB datasets with consistent foreground modelling: Conclusions

-In this work, we have constructed a CMB likelihood that combines the latest data from \PLK, \ACT, and \SPT\ within a single, coherent framework.
-Particular care was taken to implement a consistent treatment of both foreground modelling and instrumental systematics, ensuring that the different datasets can be robustly analysed together.
-Compared to a simple multiplication of the individual likelihoods, our approach explicitly enforces consistency in the modelling assumptions and parameterisations across experiments.
+In this work, we constructed a CMB likelihood that combines the latest data from \PLK, \ACT, and \SPT\ within a single, coherent framework.
+We took particular care to implement a consistent treatment of both foreground modelling and instrumental systematics, to ensure that the different datasets can be robustly analysed together.
+Compared to a simple multiplication of the individual likelihoods, our approach explicitly enforces consistency in the modelling assumptions and parametrisations across experiments.
 This is essential for disentangling true cosmological signals from experiment-specific systematics or foreground treatments, and it allows us to quantify uncertainties in a uniform way.
 Crucially, we can also then marginalise over the choice of foreground templates, ensuring that the resulting cosmological constraints reflect not only statistical precision but also the systematic uncertainty associated with different modelling assumptions.

 We first examined the impact of this joint likelihood on the \lcdm\ parameters.
-The combined constraints are consistent with those obtained from the each experiments, and the parameter means show negligible dependence on the details of the foreground modelling.
+The combined constraints are consistent with those obtained from the individual experiments, and the parameter means show negligible dependence on the details of the foreground modelling.
 Marginalising over the foreground templates increases the uncertainties by less than 5\%, except for $n_{\rm s}$ (9\%).
-Relative to \PLK\ alone, the joint analysis improves parameter precision by up to $20\%$, demonstrating the complementarity of the datasets and the benefit of a coherent and combined analysis.
+Compared to \PLK\ alone, the joint analysis improves the precision of the parameters by up to $20\%$, demonstrating the complementarity of the datasets and the benefit of a coherent and combined analysis.